g0rbe/gorbe.io/content/posts/ceh/hacking-wireless-networks/index.md

 - The Open System Authentication Request (authentication frame) is to set authentication open, the sequence number is set to 0x0001
 - The Open System Request Response's sequence number is 0x0002
-- The Association Request contains the security parameters (choosen encryption, ...)
+- The Association Request contains the security parameters (chosen encryption, ...)
 - The Association Response complete the associations process

 ##### Shared Key Authentication